 The FPP is a large, approximately 25,671-acre landscape level forest stand and wildlife habitat improvement and protection project on USFS lands, primarily within the upper Mokelumne River watershed.
 The project is designed to help prevent high-intensity, large scale wildfires, improve forest conditions, and protect important wildlife habitat and other resources.
 Implementation of the project could potentially affect individual SNYLF or FYLF and could temporarily reduce habitat suitability within 12,187 acres of critical habitat for SNYLF.
 However, considering the intensity and context under NEPA, the project may potentially affect an individual SNYLF or FYLF, but will not result in effects to the species as a whole.
 In addition, although the project may have short-term and temporary indirect impacts to habitat, long-term, the project will result in benefits to habitat for SNYLF and FYLF by reducing the risk of catastrophic fire, improving safety and efficacy of wildfire suppression, and providing an overall fire resilient landscape.

-The project has incorporated aquatics related design criteria (Appendix B) to protect individual SNYLF and FYLF and their habitats (including critical habitat for SNYLF).
+The project has incorporated aquatics related design criteria and USFWS Terms and Conditions (Appendix B) to protect individual SNYLF and FYLF and their habitats (including critical habitat for SNYLF).
 Therefore, although the project could result in limited impacts to individuals and temporary, short-term impacts to critical habitat, considering the nature of the activities proposed (i.e., wildlife habitat improvement and restoration) and with incorporation of design criteria to protect special-status amphibians, the effects will not result in significant impacts to listed species as defined under NEPA.

-The full rational for the determination for these species is available in the BA which can be obtained through the Amador Ranger District of the Eldorado National Forest.
+The full rational for the determination for these species is available in the BA and the USFWS Biological Opinion which can be obtained through the Amador Ranger District of the Eldorado National Forest.

 Potential effects on ten Forest Service Sensitive (FSS) wildlife species with suitable habitat in the project area were addressed in the project Biological Evaluation (BE) (JNA Consulting 2022b).
 These are: western pond turtle (Actinemys marmorata), western bumble bee (Bombus occidentalis), bald eagle (Haliaeetus leucocephalus), great grey owl (Strix nebulosa), northern goshawk (Accipiter gentilis), California spotted owl (Strix occidentalis occidentalis), pallid bat (Antrozous pallidus), Townsend’s big-eared bat (Corynorhinus townsendii), fringed myotis (Myotis thysanodes), and Pacific (Sierra) marten (Martes caurina (sierrae)).
 For these species, the BE concluded that the project is not likely to have adverse effects, and while the project may have some effect on individuals, the implementation of design criteria (Appendix B) will minimize these effects.
 In addition, the BE determined that the project is not likely to result in a trend toward Federal listing or loss of viability for any of the ten species.